It doesn't matter if you think she's 'up for it'.

 • Give oral sex

 ...are all classed as rape and could hold a life sentence in prison.

 The person you are having sex with has to CONSENT EACH TIME activity occurs.
-(For more information on consent please visit Understanding Consent.)
+For more information on consent please see Section: Understanding Consent.

 Being intoxicated through drink or drugs is no defence for raping someone.
 If you are intoxicated it is up to YOU to check the person you are with is happy for you to touch, kiss or have sex with them.
 It doesn't make a difference if you are intoxicated, if you don't get their consent you could face a life sentence for rape.